 - Leave damaged or overripe fruit on trees and shrubs in the fall to provide an excellent natural energy source for migrating birds.
-If it is necessary to protect the trees from birds while some fruit is harvested, opt for nets around the branches you wish to protect while allowing birds to feed on other branches.
+If it is necessary to protect the trees from birds while some fruit is harvested, opt for nets around the branches you wish to protect while allowing birds to feed on other branches with less desirable fruit.

 - Add small bits of fruit to muffins or healthy bread recipes for birds, or add fruit to a custom suet recipe for birds to enjoy.

 - Only offer as much fruit as birds will eat in a day or two to avoid spoiled fruit that may attract rodents, insects, or other unwanted pests.
 If the fruit is getting older and fermenting, it is less healthy for birds and should be offered sparingly or composted instead.

 - If birds do not seem interested in the available fruit, try a different variety that may appeal to their tastes more readily.
 Apples and oranges are the most popular and most universally accepted fruits to feed birds, and it is not necessary to peel or core the fruit before offering it to birds.